-- I like to cut the rack into individual ribs as it's easier to eat this way; however, if I bbq the ribs, I leave them in small racks of four ribs as it's easier to turn on the bbq.
+- I like to cut the rack into individual ribs as it's easier to eat this way; however, if I barbecue the ribs, I leave them in small racks of four ribs as it's easier to turn on the barbecue.

 - You can cook the ribs up to boiling, simmer and sit stage up to a day before and store in the fridge overnight.
-Remove from the fridge 30 minutes before putting tin the oven.
+Remove from the fridge 30 minutes before putting it in the oven.

-- This homemade bbq sauce also works with steak, burgers, pork loin, chicken, sausages, and chips.
+- This homemade sauce also works with steak, burgers, pork loin, chicken, sausages, and chips.

-- The bbq sauce will keep fresh in a sealed container in the fridge.
-Ours never lasts longer then three days as we use it on everything: pizzas, wraps, sandwiches, cold plates, pulled pork, omelettes, potato wedges—you name it, we use it.
+- The sauce will keep fresh in a sealed container in the fridge.
+Ours never lasts longer than three days, as we use it on everything: pizzas, wraps, sandwiches, cold plates, pulled pork, omelettes, potato wedges—you name it, we use it.

 Buy a fresh chicken (2 kilos) from your butcher or meat counter, and ask him or her to spatchcock it.
-Smother the bird in the homemade bbq sauce and leave to sit (covered) in the fridge overnight.
-Roast the chicken upside down in a roasting tray in a pre-heated oven (200 degrees) for 80 to 90 minutes (basting half way through) depending on your oven and till the juices run clear.
-My personal tip: once a chicken wing pulls away easily the bird is cooked.
-Serve warm with a green salad, soft fresh rolls and more homemade bbq sauce.
-Enjoy!
+Smother the bird in the homemade BBQ sauce and leave to sit (covered) in the fridge overnight.
+Roast the chicken upside down in a roasting tray in a pre-heated oven (200˚C) for 80 to 90 minutes (basting halfway through) depending on your oven and till the juices run clear.

 © 2018 Gabriel Wilson